 Each Party should provide a sufficient mandate and sufficient resources to enable the Focal Point and Competent Authority or Competent Authorities to fulfil their responsibilities under the Convention.
 This could be provided for in national legislation, for example.

-A national survey should be undertaken by the relevant authority to determine what regulatory infrastructure and enforcement framework already exists, as well as a review of the country’s capacity to manage hazardous wastes and recyclables, in relation to the quantities of waste generated, in terms of what arrangements are necessary to support the implementation of the Convention.
+A periodic national survey should be undertaken by the relevant authority to determine what regulatory infrastructure and enforcement framework already exists, as well as a review of the country’s capacity to manage hazardous wastes and recyclables, in relation to the quantities of waste generated, in terms of what arrangements are necessary to support the implementation of the Convention.

 Identify and engage key stakeholders

 It is important to identify and engage both citizens (who bring knowledge) and technical advisory groups (that bring expertise) to support the development and implementation of national legislation and other measures related to ESM.
+Technical advisory groups could be comprised of such stakeholders as civil society, industry, academia and other relevant stakeholders.
 Consultation and engagement should be considered during development of any implementing legislation and measures, and then maintained on an ongoing basis thereafter.

+In developing national legislation and other measures related to ESM, both the formal and informal sectors should be taken into consideration (where the informal sector exists), including possibilities for formalising those within the informal sector.

 Synergies